rogelioConsejo/CaduceusERP-TicketTao/README.md

 #### Development
 ##### Must have
 - [x] A new ticket can be crated
+- [x] A ticket has a non-empty title
 - [ ] An existing ticket can be represented as an entity
 - [x] A ticket changes to "in progress" status when a support agent answers it
 - [x] A ticket can be closed